code-423n4/2022-11-stakehouse-findings/data/pavankv-G.md

 5. unchecked{++i}/unchecked{i++} when it is not possible for them to overflow, as is the case when used in for- and while-loops .:-
+In Solidity 0.8+, there’s a default overflow check on unsigned integers.
+It’s possible to uncheck this in for-loops and save some gas at each iteration, but at the cost of some code readability, as this uncheck cannot be made inline.
+Consider wrapping with an unchecked block here (around 25 gas saved per instance):

 code snippet:-
 https://github.com/code-423n4/2022-11-stakehouse/blob/main/contracts/syndicate/Syndicate.sol#L585